Initiatives for Respect for Human Rights

 Of the human rights risks detected, we have identified items pertinent to Group employees and suppliers, and have decided to work toward correcting each of these risks.

-In 2021, the following risks were identified as human rights risks related to the Kewpie Group's value chain based on international standards on human rights.
+The following risks were identified as human rights risks related to the Kewpie Group's value chain based on international standards on human rights.

-- Harassment
+• Harassment

-- Discriminatory Response
+• Discriminatory Response

-- Discriminatory Representations
+• Discriminatory Representations

-- Occupational Health and Safety
+• Occupational Health and Safety

-- Forced Labor
+• Forced Labor

-- Child Labor
+• Child Labor

-- Working Hours
+• Working Hours

-- Freedom of Association
+• Freedom of Association

-- Insufficient or Unpaid Wages
+• Insufficient or Unpaid Wages

-- Lack of Education and Training
+• Lack of Education and Training

-- Right to Privacy
+• Right to Privacy

-- Freedom of Residence
+• Freedom of Residence

-- Freedom of Expression
+• Freedom of Expression

-- Indigenous and Local People's Rights
+• Indigenous and Local People's Rights

-- Intellectual Property Rights
+• Intellectual Property Rights

-- Consumer Safety and Right to Know
+• Consumer Safety and Right to Know

-- Bribery and Corruption
+• Bribery and Corruption

-- Poor Supplier Management
+• Poor Supplier Management

 Initiatives for Employees

-In an environment where people of various nationalities work, we respect the human rights of all employees and aim to realize a work environment free from discrimination and harassment.
+In an environment where various people work, we respect the human rights of all employees and aim to realize a work environment free from discrimination and harassment.
 Every two years, we conduct an "Employee Awareness Survey" of all employees to ascertain their understanding and awareness of compliance, their satisfaction with their work, and their views on corporate social responsibility.
 The results of the survey are shared with employees to ascertain whether human rights violations have occurred and examine issues related to the penetration and thoroughness of compliance, which are subsequently reflected in employee awareness-raising activities and training programs.

 Helpline Operation

-They were mainly reports/consultations concerning harassment and some were regarding deficiencies in workplace support.
+• They were mainly reports/consultations concerning harassment and some were regarding deficiencies in workplace support.

-There were no reports regarding fraud. - Our response is to investigate the facts, if there are violations, to take countermeasures, consult with the department responsible about prevention measures, then implement said measures.
+• Our response is to investigate the facts, if there are violations, to take countermeasures, consult with the department responsible about prevention measures, then implement said measures.
 In cases that are not considered violations, but there is inappropriateness in behavior or response, we aim to correct the situation using warnings, thus improving the workplace environment.

-- From the perspective of safeguarding the informant, we prohibit inquiries into, and the pursuit of, or retaliatory actions towards informants.
+• From the perspective of safeguarding the informant, we prohibit inquiries into, and the pursuit of, or retaliatory actions towards informants.
 We promote proper implementation by checking that there has not been any retaliation or penalties imposed on the informant after a certain period of time.

 Supplier Initiatives

 The Kewpie Group is committed to its ingredients.
 Its work is underpinned by the belief that "Good products begin with good ingredients."
 It is now necessary to consider not only quality but also the environment and human rights in the supply chain, and we will work on this together with our suppliers.
 We conduct procurement based on the Kewpie Group's Fundamental Policy for Sustainable Procurement, which was formulated in January 2018.
-In April 2002, we formulated the "Kewpie Group Supplier Guidelines" for our suppliers.
+In April 2022, we formulated the "Kewpie Group Supplier Guidelines" for our suppliers.
 We will strive to reduce human rights risks in our supply chain through the implementation of questionnaires for suppliers and continued communication.